The benefits of exercising/being active when trying to conceive

 - walking to a co-workers desk instead of emailing or calling

-- setting a reminder on your phone to stand up regularly
+- setting a reminder on your phone to stand up and move every 30 minutes during the day

-4 If you have other children, walk them to school, nursery or toddler group if it’s not too far
+If you have other children, walk them to school, nursery or toddler group if it’s not too far.

 Turning something that happens every day into a physical activity is a brilliant way to get more active.
 And it will keep your children fit too.